How do I delete a Route 53 hosted zone created by service discovery?

 I'm trying to delete an Amazon Route 53 (Route 53) hosted zone created by service discovery in the Amazon Web Services (AWS) console.
 However, I'm receiving an error.
 How do I delete a Route 53 hosted zone created by service discovery?

 Hosted zones that were created by service discovery can't be deleted from the Route 53 console.
-Hosted zones created by service discovery can only be deleted using the AWS Cloud Map console, or a servicediscovery API call.
+Hosted zones created by service discovery can be deleted only by using either the AWS Cloud Map console or a servicediscovery API call.
 Remember:

 - Before you can delete a namespace, you must delete all services that were created in the namespace.